 What is Unbundling Medicaid Fraud?

-Medicaid fraud cases can be extremely complicated.
+Medicaid and Medicare fraud cases can be extremely complicated.
 One of the most complex forms of this type of fraud includes unbundling.
-This term refers to dishonest medical professionals to bill separately for individual medical procedures that would otherwise be grouped together into a single bill.
+This term refers to a practice in which medical professionals bill separately for individual medical procedures that are sometimes grouped together into a single bill.
 Medicaid often pays less for certain medical procedures grouped together.
-That's why some health care providers engage in such illegal practices.